PAGEANT - "Education is the future"

 To read the stories and see annotated versions for the teacher, click on the links below (PDF documents)

-If your browser doesn't handle PDF files, you can download the Adobe Reader here.
+- If your browser doesn't handle PDF files, you can download the

-Note - some of these PDF documents will be displayed sideways initially.
-It doesn't matter whether you are using the Adobe PDF Reader or a PDF plug-in on your browser, you can get the correct orientation by 'right clicking' your mouse, and selecting 'rotate clockwise'.
+Note - some of these PDF documents may initially be displayed sideways, particularly when using older browsers.
+If this happens, you can get the correct orientation by 'right clicking' your mouse, and selecting 'rotate clockwise'.